 Remember the steps above where I showed you how to recover a file using Time Machine?
 Here we’re going to talk about how to start backing up using Time Machine.

-If you have not been using Time Machine, I would recommend that you start using it.
+If you have not been using Time Machine, I would recommend that you start.
 You can purchase an external hard drive for pretty cheap these days.

 Setting up Time Machine is quite easy and I will walk you through it below.